What is Implied Volatility in Options Trading?

 Factors Affecting Implied Volatility

-Here are some factors affecting implied volatility options.
+Here are some factors affecting implied volatility in options.

 - Risks arise from fluctuating securities values due to socioeconomic conditions, management decisions, technological innovations, and business ecosystems.

-- Investors aim to minimize risk and maximize returns.
+- Investors aim to minimise risk and maximise returns.

 - Strategies include studying the company's past performance, making predictions for the present and near future, staying updated with the latest developments, and using mathematical models.

-- Despite no guaranteed methods, concepts like volatility and Implied Volatility (IV) help estimate the future and minimize risks.
+- Despite no guaranteed methods, concepts like volatility and Implied Volatility (IV) help estimate the future and minimise risks.

 Difference Between Implied Volatility and Historical Volatility